-- 8. Performance against Plan monitored through Improving Together Meetings with Services, including Performance, Quality and Financial information. - 9.
-Implementation of systems for efficiency (Malinko, WellSky, Nurse Documentation system) are driving financial systems for control (Symbiotics, Caf M in Facilities and Estates, Allocate), alongside the Digital Strategy improving grip and control. - 10.
-Weekly financial reporting to Executive Team, tracking week-on-week progress against key metrics. - 11.
-Tactical TI Group meets on a fortnightly basis, led by the Director of Finance as SRO.
-This reports into an escalation Steering Group, which meets on a monthly basis, chaired by the CEO where specific executive leads meet to discuss, agree and implement corrective actions to respond to the escalated Targeted Intervention status that Welsh Government placed the Health Board during October 2022.
-The weekly Executive Team meeting chaired by the CEO will be the internal group that monitors and drives progress, focusing on: - a) delivery of our Planning Objectives and the subsequent financial benefits; - b) efficiency and productivity opportunities (based on our Opportunities Framework); - c) corrective actions identified through our regular Executive-led Directorate Use of Resources meetings to reduce current expenditure trajectories.
+CORPORATE RISK REGISTER SUMIMARY Meetings with Services, including Performance, Quality and Financial Develop a revised roadmap to financial Thomas, Huw 30/06/ information. sustainability based on the Board's agreed 31/08/ key priorities and revised Planning Objectives 31/11/ 9.
+Implementation of systems for efficiency (Malinko, WellSky, Nurse in line with our Strategy.
+Documentation system) are driving financial systems for control (Symbiotics, Caf M in Facilities and Estates, Allocate), alongside the Digital Strategy improving grip and control.
+10. Weekly financial reporting to Executive Team, tracking week-on- week progress against key metrics. week progress against key metrics.
+11. The Core Delivery Group (CDG) and Financial Control Group (FCG) meet on a weekly basis, led by the Director of Workforce and OD (CDG) and Director of Finance (FCG) as SROs.
+This reports into the Executive Team weekly, and the Escalation Steering Group (ESG) for TI, which meets on a monthly basis, chaired by the CEO where specific executive leads meet to discuss, agree and implement corrective actions to respond to the escalated Targeted Intervention status that Welsh Following the July meeting between the Moore, Steve 31/03/ Government placed the Health Board during October 2022.
+The weekly Ministers and Chief Executives, the Executive Team meeting chaired by the CEO will be the internal group organisation is required to develop that monitors and drives progress, focusing on: mitigation plans to address the forecast in- year deviation from plans in addition to a) delivery of our Planning Objectives and the subsequent financial achieving a 10-20-30% improvement against benefits; the submitted financial plan. b) officiancy and productivity apportunities (based on our Opportunities b) efficiency and productivity opportunities (based on our Opportunities Framework); c) corrective actions identified through our regular Executive-led Directorate Use of Resources meetings to reduce current expenditure trajectories.